-A student with a 1st semester grade of "C" or higher in math, science, social studies, and English class can continue in that class for the 2nd semester, otherwise the student may move down a level in that course.
-That is, if a student receives a "D" or "F" in a course, and they are enrolled in an Honors level course, they may be moved to Accelerated, and if enrolled in Accelerated, they may be moved to Regular.
+A student with a 1st semester grade of "C" or higher in a math, science, social studies, and english class may continue in that class for the 2nd semester.
+If a student earns a "D" or "F" in a course, and they are enrolled in an Honors level course, they may be moved to Accelerated.
+If they are in Accelerated, they may be moved to Regular.